 Facilitation method: Students worked in smaller breakouts of 2-4 so that they could have more intimate discussions.
 Space was provided with templates for async students.

 The course received positive feedback from students and other instructors because it gave them a concrete set of tools and vocabulary for talking about how things relate.
 There were a variety of different systems topics that students explored, from package delivery in condos to fake news, but they shared a common method for defining the system elements, interconnections, and purpose.
-In 2021, I was nominated for a faculty teaching award.
+The approach resonated beyond the classroom and I was nominated by a student for a faculty teaching award.